 The tribunal noted inconsistencies between the applicant's written statements and his evidence at hearing about when he was attacked by Maoists.
-His statement also omitted any mention of Maoists coming to his shop and demanding to see him.
+His statement also omitted any mention

+The RRT decided 110 cases from Nepal in 2012-13; 6% were decided in favour of the applicant of Maoists coming to his shop and demanding to see him.
 The tribunal found this to be prominent in the applicant's account of harm received from the Maoists, and it did not believe that he would fail to mention this in his statement.
 The tribunal did not accept that the applicant would have taken the risk of returning to Nepal in the circumstances as claimed, and it found that the fact that he had was evidence that he was not genuinely in fear of harm.
-The tribunal considered that even if he had remained in Kathmandu. the applicant would not have taken the risk of going there when he had fled the country to save his life.
+The tribunal considered that even if he had remained in Kathmandu, the had fled the con the applicant's on which his pro tribunal was no whom Australia Convention or co RRT Sri La Tamil Eelar The applicant s his Tamil ethnic of the LTTE and would be imput he operated a r equipment for t applicant claime in the area told he was working yarious periods applicant would not have taken the risk of going there when he had fled the country to save his life.
 The tribunal's concerns about the applicant's credibility led it to find that the account of events on which his protection claims were based was false.
 Hence, the tribunal was not satisfied that the applicant was a person to whom Australia had protection obligations under the Refugees Convention or complementary protection criteria.